MEET THE AUTHOR

 say, “x² over x² reduces to 1.”

-This should help students to avoid thinking they can “cancel” the x² in an expression like
+This explicit language helps prevent students from thinking they can “cancel” the x² out of an expression like

 2) Not understanding what “like terms” are